-SpursDynasty.com is dedicated to news, commentary and analysis about the four-time NBA Champion San Antonio Spurs and has been a leading Spurs fan site since 2005.
-(We’re one of five Spurs Fan Sites featured on Sports Illustrated’s Spurs page.)
+SpursDynasty.com is dedicated to news, commentary and analysis about the five-time NBA Champion San Antonio Spurs and has been a leading Spurs fan site since 2005.
+(We were one of the five Spurs Fan Sites originally featured on Sports Illustrated’s Spurs page.)

-Interested in advertising on our site or subscribing to our e-newsletter?
-Please complete the contact form below and we’ll get back to you as soon as possible.
+If you’re interested in advertising on our site or subscribing to our e-newsletter, complete the contact form below and we’ll get back to you as soon as possible.

 For information about becoming a contributor, subscribing to our e-newsletter, or advertising on SpursDynasty.com, please fill out the form below.

 *Much has changed since 1978, when the Spurs played in HemisFair Arena, Doug Moe was head coach, and the Spurs’ opponents included the Seattle Supersonics, Washington Bullets, San Diego Clippers, New Orleans Jazz and Kansas City Kings.
 But in some ways, 1978 was a lot like today.
 The Spurs were nine deep that year: Larry Kenon, George Gervin, James Silas, Billy Paultz, Mike Gale, Mark Olberding, Mike Green, Coby Dietrick and Allan Bristow.
 Gervin lead the league in scoring (29.6 ppg), the Spurs finished 1st in the Central Division and lost in the Eastern Conference Finals (4-3) to the Washington Bullets, who in turn lost in the Finals (1-4) to the Supersonics.